Accla/graphulo/README.md

 and a libext ZIP file containing dependencies for both projects.
 The JAR and ZIP are created inside the `target/` directory.

-Run `mvn package -Paccumulo1.6 -DskipTests=true` to explicitly compile against Accumulo 1.6, but this should not be necessary because Accumulo 1.7 is backward-compatible with 1.6.
-More generally, append `-Paccumulo1.6` to any mvn command to act on Accumulo 1.7.

 The maven script will build everything on Unix-like systems.
 On Windows systems, `DBinit.m` may not be built (used in D4M installation).
 See the message in the build after running `mvn package`.